ameernormie/mini-grep/README.md

 2. Setting up any other configuration
 3. Calling a run function in `lib.rs`
 4. Handling the error if run returns an error

+#### Step 4: Test driven development

+We’ll add the searching logic to the minigrep program by using the `Test-driven development (TDD)` process.
+This software development technique follows these steps:

+1. Write a test that fails and run it to make sure it fails for the reason you expect.
+2. Write or modify just enough code to make the new test pass.
+3. Refactor the code you just added or changed and make sure the tests continue to pass.
+4. Repeat from step 1!

+We’ll test drive the implementation of the functionality that will actually do the searching for the query string in the file contents and produce a list of lines that match the query.
+We’ll add this functionality in a function called `search`.